x123/certwatch/docs/plan.md

     - [ ] Assert that "received shutdown" log messages exist for all key components.
     - [ ] Assert that no "is alive" heartbeat messages are present in the logs after the shutdown signal was sent.

 ---
-### Epic 32: Simplify Configuration to be File-Only
-**User Story:** As a developer, I want a simple, robust, and predictable configuration system, so that I can avoid complex debugging sessions caused by unpredictable configuration layering between defaults, files, and command-line arguments.
-**Technical Goal:** Refactor the configuration system to be exclusively file-driven.
-The application will be configured via a single TOML file, with `clap` only being used to parse the path to that file and a test-only flag.
-This eliminates the complex and error-prone interaction between `figment` and `clap`.

-- [x] **#97 - Simplify `Config` Struct and Loading Logic**
-  - **Context:** The core of the refactor.
-The `Config` struct was stripped of all `clap` and `figment` attributes, becoming a pure data container.
-The loading logic was simplified to a two-step process: start with `Config::default()` and merge a single TOML file over it.
-  - **Subtasks:**
-    - [x] Removed all `clap::Parser` and `figment` attributes from `src/config.rs`.
-    - [x] Implemented `Default` for `Config` and its sub-structs to provide the baseline configuration.
-    - [x] Created a minimal `Cli` struct in `src/main.rs` to parse only `--config-file` and `--test-mode`.
-    - [x] Updated `Config::load()` to be driven by the `Cli` input.

-- [x] **#98 - Remove Redundant Code and Features**
-  - **Context:** With the move to a file-only strategy, all code related to command-line overrides for individual settings became obsolete.
-  - **Subtasks:**
-    - [x] Deleted the `src/cli.rs` file and its `mod` declaration.
-    - [x] Removed the `env` feature from the `clap` dependency in `Cargo.toml`.
-    - [x] Stripped out all logic for layering environment variables and individual CLI flags.

-- [x] **#99 - Update Integration Tests to be File-Driven**
-  - **Context:** The existing integration tests relied heavily on passing command-line arguments.
-They were completely rewritten to create temporary TOML configuration files for each test case.
-  - **Subtasks:**
-    - [x] Rewrote all tests in `tests/integrations/config.rs` to use `tempfile` and `figment` to create and load test-specific configuration files.
-    - [x] Updated tests in other modules, like `tests/enrichment/startup.rs`, that were also using the old CLI argument system.

-- [x] **#100 - Cleanup and Documentation**
-  - **Context:** After the major architectural change, a thorough cleanup and documentation pass was required to bring the project into a consistent state.
-  - **Subtasks:**
-    - [x] Reviewed all changed files for dead code and simplification opportunities.
-    - [x] Updated `README.md` to describe the new file-only configuration and the two remaining command-line arguments.
-    - [x] Verified and updated `certwatch-example.toml` to be a complete and accurate template for users.
-    - [x] Ran the full test suite (`cargo test --all-features`) to ensure no regressions were introduced.

----